XiZ1/Calculator/README.md

 # KALKULATOR
 	Hello to all visitors to this repository, you will find here my proprietary implementation of a rather simplified calculator known from Windows 10.
 	The program was created for a fairly prosaic reason of programming in C ++, I learn by writing my own projects, it is one of the projects that I want to share with the world.
 	Feel free to browse, comment, rate, correct and develop the code.
 	Thank you in advance for any comments and evaluations.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## TECHNOLOGIA
+## TECHNOLOGY
 	The program is a console application written in C ++ using the C ++ 20 standard.
 	The workbench is Visual Studio 2022 with JetBrains ReSharper extension.
 	The project build system is based on the .sln and .vcxproj files.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## KONFIGURACJA I KOMPILACJA
+## CONFIGURATION AND COMPILATION
 	1. Visual Studio 2022
 		To properly build the application, I recommend the following changes to the project properties and then project builds.
 			Configuration Properties: